 - Monthly

-- Borrowing books or materials
+- Borrowing books, movies, or other materials

-- Using computers or internet
+- Using computers or free Wi-Fi

 - Attending programs or events

-- Other (please specify)
+- Other (please tell us more)

 Collection & Resources